Crane1195/DIYB0XX/WoodB0XX/README.md

 ![image](https://i.imgur.com/bWkMDLI.jpg)

-Immediately after drilling a 3/8 inch hole for the dweens USB port, I remembered that I have a jigsaw.
+Immediately after drilling a 3/8 inch hole for the Arduino's USB port, I remembered that I have a jigsaw.
 Used a knife to square it out a bit so the usb could fit, but it isn't as clean as a jigsaw could've been.

 ![image](https://i.imgur.com/UNmyYfB.png)